Hamlet Mkhitaryan (footballer, born 1973): Club career

-In 2005, Mkhitaryan was on the verge of signing with Scottish club Hearts, but the contract has not been signed between the two parties due to work permit complications.
+In 2005, Mkhitaryan was on the verge of signing with Scottish club Hearts, but the contract was not signed between the two parties due to work permit complications.
 In October 2006, he joined the Tehran club Pas in the Iran Pro League.
 In 2007, after Pas was officially dissolved, he signed with another Tehran club, Rah Ahan.
-After playing for 2 seasons, he joined Armenian Premier League club Banants Yerevan and returned home.
+After playing for two seasons, he joined Armenian Premier League club Banants Yerevan and returned home.
 He later went back to Iran, where he signed a contract with Damash Gilan.
-For one season he played on his third Tehran club, Parse Tehran.
-Mkhitaryan currently plays for Gahar Zagros.
+For one season he played for a third Tehran club, Parse Tehran, and later for Gahar Zagros.

 International career

-Mkhitaryan debuted for Armenia national team in away friendly match against United States on 15 May 1994.
-Hamlet participated in 56 international matches and scored 2 goals.
+Mkhitaryan debuted for Armenia national team in an away friendly match against the United States on 15 May 1994.
+He participated in 56 international matches and scored two goals.
 He left the national team in 2008.